EricRohlfs/OysterToad/README.md

 With OysterToad asp tags now render as client side components instead of server side components.

-## Migrate In Two and a half Simple Steps
+## Migrate in two and a half simple steps

 1. Add .html to the end of your .aspx filename.